210 London Road is home to Anny’s Mini Market, a small African grocery shop of two years’ standing.

 Quotations are taken from an advert on page 6 of the 20 February 1904 Norwood News, which states that the Saving Stamp Company “have taken 110, George Street, Croydon”, but notes that these premises require some “alterations”, and invites traders wishing to participate to contact the company at its “Temporary Address” of 53 Wellesley Road.
 Ward’s street directories list the company at 110 George Street from 1905 onwards; in the 1904 edition it is absent from both the listing for 53 Wellesley Road and the alphabetical list of traders (note that the data for these directories were generally finalised late the previous year).
 Examples of “articles” are from “Charge of housebreaking and theft” (as above), “Exeter fraud” (as above) and a Colchester Police Court report on page 8 of the 29 September 1909 East Anglian Daily Times.

 The Saving Stamp Company was not the only such business operating in Croydon at the time.
-The Premium Trading Stamp Company, with its rival green 4d stamps, had a showroom at 73 London Road from around 1903 to around 1908.
+The Premium Trading Stamp Company, with its rival green 4d stamps, had a showroom at 73 London Road from c.1903 to c.1908 and at 228 London Road from c.1908 until c.1918.

 Some readers may remember a later incarnation of this type of promotion in the form of Green Shield Stamps, introduced in 1958 and lasting until 1983.
 More information on these can be found in Richard Tompkins’ entry in the Oxford Dictionary of National Biography (requires login, but a Croydon library card number will do), and a photo of stamps and book can be seen on Flickr.